Skip to main content

 Kubernetes patch versions contain fixes for bugs and security vulnerabilities in the minor version of Kubernetes.
 They are compatible with each other within the same minor version.

-1. In Control Panel, go to Cloud PlatformKubernetes.
+1. В control panels go to Cloud platformKubernetes.

-2. Open the cluster page → Settings tab.
+2. Open the cluster page → tab Settings.

-3. In the Automation block, enable auto-update of patch versions.
+3. In the block Automation enable auto-update of patch versions.

-Update minor version
+Update the minor version

 carefully